aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 - You can create a fake version of any command (like `ls`, or `cat`) in that writable folder.
 - If a privileged user (like root) or a SUID binary relies on a command without specifying a full path, your fake script might get executed instead of the real one.

-this depends entirely on the existing configuration of the target system, so be sure you can answer the questions below before trying this.
+This depends entirely on the existing configuration of the target system, so be sure you can answer the questions below before trying this.

 1. What folders are located under $PATH?
 ```bash